 This bill amends the Child Protection Act to broaden the scope of individuals against whom a parent or guardian can seek a restraining order on behalf of a minor child alleging abuse.
-Specifically, it removes the limitation that the abuse must be by a member of the minor's family or household, allowing for petitions to be filed against a wider range of individuals.
-The bill also clarifies that a parent cannot file a petition against the other parent, and it allows minors to seek protective orders without needing to be accompanied by a parent or guardian.
+Specifically, it removes the limitation that the alleged abuse must be by a member of the minor's family or household, allowing for a wider range of potential abusers to be included in protective orders.
+Additionally, the bill clarifies that a parent cannot file a petition against the other parent, and it allows minor plaintiffs to seek protective orders without needing to be accompanied by a parent or guardian.

-Additionally, the bill includes provisions for guardians to file petitions for protective orders on behalf of their wards under the same expanded criteria.
-The changes aim to enhance the protective measures available for minors facing abuse, ensuring that they have access to necessary legal recourse.
+The bill also includes provisions for guardians to file petitions for protective orders on behalf of their wards under the same expanded criteria.
+The changes aim to enhance the protection of minors from abuse by enabling more flexible legal recourse.
 The act is set to take effect on January 1, 2026.

 Statutes affected: